See the winners at this year’s Bafta TV Awards

 Rose Matafeo (Starstruck)

-Sophie Willan (Alma’s Not Normal)
+Sophie Willan (Alma’s Not Normal) - WINNER

 International